ids-s1-21/project-The_mathematicians/proposal/proposal.md

 there are more female or male athletes with ages above 55?
 2. What types of sports and events they are more likely to participate?
 3. Within athletes with ages above 55, is there any difference between the overall performance of male and female athletes?
-Which performs better? etc.
+Which performs better? etc. 4.
+How ages of these athletes distribute?

 The data is obtained from TidyTuesday.
 The data is collected using an observational study on historical records of athletes who participated